What is sinecatechins?

 Sinecatechinsointment is a prescription medicine approved by the U.S. (FDA) for the treatment of external genital and warts (warts on the outside of the genitals and anus) caused by the (HPV).
 The drug is approved for use in people 18 years of age and older.

 HPV What is an Opportunistic Infection? fact sheet.can be an (OI) of HIV.
-An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+An OI is an infection that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is sinecatechins used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of sinecatechins to treat external genital and perianal warts caused by HPV infection.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of sinecatechins to treat external caused by infection.

 What should I tell my health care provider before using sinecatechins?